CityOfLosAngeles/notebook-demos/spatial-analysis-intro.md

 ```

 ## Buffers
 Buffers are areas of a certain distance around a given point, line, or polygon.
+Buffers are used to determine <i> proximity </i>.
 A 5 mile buffer around a point would be a circle of 5 mile radius centered at the point.
+This [ESRI page](http://desktop.arcgis.com/en/arcmap/10.3/tools/analysis-toolbox/buffer.htm) shows how buffers for points, lines, and polygons look.

+Some examples of questions that buffers help answer are:
+* How many stores are within 1 mile of my house?
+* Which streets are within 5 miles of the mall?
+* Which census tracts or neighborhoods are within a half mile of the rail station?

+Small buffers can also be used to determine whether 2 points are located in the same place.
+A shopping mall or the park might sit on a large property.
+If points are geocoded to various areas of the mall / park, they would show up as 2 distinct locations, when in reality, we consider them the same location.

 We start with two point shapefiles: `locations` (Paunch Burger locations) and `homes` (home addresses for my 2 friends).
 The goal is to find out how many Paunch Burgers are located within a 2 miles of my friends.